 Auckland is vibrant, multicultural and the biggest city in New Zealand and there are many free things to do in Auckland, even if you’re a backpacker on a budget.

 There are plenty of cheap things to do and even some free things to do in Auckland.
 I have personally lived in Auckland for a few months, so I know it can be an expensive city for activities or things to do.
 It has even recently been ranked as one of the most expensive cities to visit in the world!

 But don’t despair, there are some great deals to be had, you just have to search a little and know where to look.
 This is not easy when you’ve just arrived somewhere new or don’t have much time to spend in your destination.

-So I’ve collated this post of free things to do in Auckland, so you can make the most of your time in the City of Sails.
+So I’ve created this post of the best free things to do in Auckland, so you can make the most of your time in the City of Sails.

-Check out these free things to do in Auckland.
+Check out this list of the best free things to do in Auckland.
 YAAY – completely free and if they’re not free, they will all be things that cost less than $30.

 BEST FREE THINGS TO DO IN AUCKLAND

 Free Walking Tour of Auckland City